lizmcmanus/Inspectro-Gadget/README.md

                     out_root='/home/data/results')
 ```

-The report will include an image showing the overlap between participant masks.
+The report will include a variety of informationoverlap between participant masks.

 ![Brain slices showing overlap between the participant masks.](images/multi-overlap.png?raw=true "Multiple participant mask overlap image")

 ### Important limitations
 The Allen Human Brain Atlas data comes from six people, five of whom were male.
 Their ages ranged from 24 to 57 years.
 As brain morphology and gene expression can differ between the sexes and across the lifespan, the dataset may not be fully representative of the human population.
 As such, the results produced by this tool should be interpreted with these limitations in mind.